nlarusstone/corels-test/pycorels/README.md

 #### Return value

-returns a list of tuples (in the format detailed above) describing the rules
+returns a list of tuples (in the format detailed above) describing the rules, not containing a default rule

+### pycorels.tofile

+#### Parameters

+This function only takes two required arguments: the first is a list of tuples describing a list of rules (as specified above), and the second is a path to a file.
+The function then outputs the list into the file specified by the second argument, the exact opposite of pycorels.tolist.

+#### Return value

+none

 ## Example